Supervisory ICT Risk and Cybersecurity

 DORA is a complex, yet comprehensive Regulation which sets requirements on the following areas: (1) ICT Risk Management; (2) Incident Management, Classification and Reporting; (3) Digital Operational Resilience Testing; (4) ICT Third-Party Risk; and (5) Voluntary Information Sharing Arrangements.
 The Regulation will be technically supplemented by ten (10) Regulatory and Implementing Technical Standards which have different legal deadlines, ranging from January to July 2024.

 The European Supervisory Authorities (ESAs) Guidelines and the Supervisory ICT Risk and Cybersecurity Function’s Guidance Document on Technology Arrangements, ICT and Security Risk Management and Outsourcing Arrangements (‘Guidance Document’) have been cross-referenced in various of the Authority’s Prudential Supervision Rulebooks.
 Therefore, as applicable, entities within scope of these Rulebooks, are expected to comply to the ESAs Guidelines and the Guidance Document to the extent set out in the Rules.
-A complete list of such cross-references can be found on the “Cross-references to the Guidance Document on Technology Arrangements, ICT and Security Risk Management, and Outsourcing Arrangements and Applicable ESAs Guidelines (as of May 2023).”

 The current ICT and Cyber-related regulatory framework applicable for the financial services sector is comprised, inter alia, by the European Supervisory Authorities (ESAs) Guidelines.
-These Guidelines are sector-specific and they are used as supervisory benchmarks throughout various stages of an entity’s supervisory lifecycle, from Authorization to Supervisory Engagements.
+These Guidelines are sector-specific and, where applicable, they are used as supervisory benchmarks throughout various stages of an entity’s supervisory lifecycle, from Authorization to Supervisory Engagements.
 For Credit Institutions undergoing Supervisory Review and Evaluation Process (‘SREP’), Guidelines on ICT Risk Assessment Under SREP are also taken into account.

 EBA Guidelines on Outsourcing Arrangements